-Isomorph invariance is exact whenever \eq{hsi} applies without exception, but this is never the case for pair potentials with both attractions and repulsions.
+Isomorph invariance is exact whenever \eq{hsi} applies without exception, but this is never the case for potentials with both attractions and repulsions.
 Isomorph invariance is still a good approximation, however, if \eq{hsi} applies for most of the physically relevant configurations at the state points in question.
-This is believed to be the case for most metals and van der Waals bonded systems, whereas systems with strong directional interactions like hydrogen-bonded and covalently bonded systems generally do not conform to \eq{hsi} and violate isomorph-theory predictions \cite{dyr14} (ionic and dipolar systems constitute a class in-between).
-Realistic pair-potential models with approximate hidden scale invariance include the standard Lennard-Jones model in single-component, binary, and polydisperse versions and with exponents other than 6 and 12 (the so-called Mie potentials), as well as the Yukawa (screened Coulomb) pair potential \cite{sch14,vel15}.
-For systems with inverse-power-law interactions, isomorph theory is exact.
+Depending of course on how far the scaling parameter $\lambda$ is from unity, this is the case for the majority of metals and van der Waals bonded systems, whereas systems with strong directional interactions like hydrogen-bonded and covalently bonded systems generally do not conform to \eq{hsi} and therefore violate isomorph-theory predictions \cite{dyr14} (ionic and dipolar systems constitute an interesting class in-between).
+Realistic R-simple pair-potential models include the standard Lennard-Jones model in single-component, binary, and polydisperse versions, as well as with exponents other than 6 and 12 (so-called Mie potentials), the Yukawa (screened Coulomb) pair potential \cite{sch14,vel15}, the EXP pair potential \cite{EXPI,EXPII}, effective-medium potentials describing metal \cite{fri19}, etc. We emphasize that \eq{hsi} and its consequences are not limited to pair-potential systems.
+For systems with inverse-power-law interactions, the isomorph theory is exact.